mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 78 - Callback Hell/readme.md

 # Conclusion 🏁

-Callback Hell is a very common problem in programming languages with futures or promises.
+Callback Hell is a widespread problem in programming languages with futures or promises.

-Callbacks are added in an incremental way.
+Callbacks are added incrementally.
 There's no much mess at the beginning.

 Complexity without refactoring makes them hard to read and debug.